-In spite of the earnest efforts of Doomsday Preppers to make preppers look extreme and laughable, more Americans than ever are prepping.
+In spite of the earnest efforts of Doomsday Preppers to make preppers look extreme and laughable, more Americans than ever are prepping and there’s a plethora of best-selling survival and prepper books to prove it.

 Now, even the cool kids are making trips to Costco and Sam’s Club, loading up carts with rice, canned foods, and dental floss.
+Freeze-dried foods like these are now trendy with non-GMO ingredients and ban on high fructose corn syrup!
+(Cool kid approved!)
 The world of preparedness is no longer just the realm of grizzled men wearing plaid shirts and carrying shotguns or Mormons with basements lined with #10 cans of food!

 1. Cool kids tend to be skeptical of authorities.
-It’s no longer the school principal who gets their smirks but government officials and the media who hurry to shape a narrative that the economy has improved and it’s safe to start wild shopping sprees again.
+It’s no longer just the school principal who gets their smirks but government officials and the media as well, who hurry to shape a narrative that the economy has improved and it’s safe to start wild shopping sprees again.
+The cool kids of today, ranging in age from about 15 to 150, use alternative sources to get their information and news and then compare it with the official, often government-sanctioned versions on the major news channels.
+Rule of thumb: if the mainstream news and government gives one message, you can pretty much bet the truth is opposite.

-2. Remember the crash of the housing market?
+2. Cool kids don’t forget easily.
+Remember the crash of the housing market?
 Remember the downfall of Bear Stearns and news that a financial crash was imminent?
 How many people do you know who lost jobs, homes, and businesses during those years?
 Many of them were the cool kids, and they haven’t forgotten.

 In spite of billion dollar bailouts, the deep issues that brought about the Great Recession of 2007+ were never addressed with much more than words.
 The issues are still there, winding their ugly, destructive roots even deeper.